 Do college students have to file taxes?

-If your student made less than $10,400 last year, would file as an independent and isn’t married, they’re not required to file.
-But if they received a paycheck at any point during the last year, there are a lot of good reasons they should file, like getting money they overpaid on their taxes back as a refund.
+If your student 1) made less than $10,400 last year, 2) would file as an independent, and 3) isn’t married, they’re not required to file.
+But if they received a paycheck at any point during the last year, there are a lot of good reasons they should file.
+Especially since they would get back money they overpaid on their taxes as a refund.
 There are other reasons they may need to file as well, like earning extra income from a side hustle.

 Is my student a dependent?